DevonDeRaad/RADstackshelpR/README.md

            M6="/Users/devder/Desktop/hipposideros/M6.vcf",
            M7="/Users/devder/Desktop/hipposideros/M7.vcf",
            M8="/Users/devder/Desktop/hipposideros/M8.vcf")

+#Assigning the output of this function to the variable 'M.out' should generate a list containing four objects of class 'data.frame' with the following characteristics: 'snp' showing the number of non-missing SNPs retained in each sample at each m value, 'loci' showing the number of non-missing loci retained in each sample at each m value, 'snp.R80' showing the total number of SNPs retained at an 80% completeness cutoff, and 'loci.R80' showing the total number of polymorphic loci retained at an 80% completeness cutoff.

-#visualize the effect of varying 'M' on the number of SNPs retained
+#use this function to visualize the effect of varying 'M' on the number of SNPs retained
 vis_snps(output = M.out, stacks_param = "M")
 #> Visualize how different values of M affect number of SNPs retained.
 #> Density plot shows the distribution of the number of SNPs retained in each sample,